 BOARD OF DIRECTORS

-The current USA Field Hockey Board of Directors includes twelve members consisting of a chair of the board, amateur sports association representative, three at-large directors, two athlete representatives, coach representative, three independent directors and an umpire representative.
+The current USA Field Hockey Board of Directors includes eleven members consisting of a chair of the board, amateur sports association representative, three at-large directors, two athlete representatives, coach representative, three independent directors and an umpire representative.

 |Carolyn Bing||Independent Director